 Inheritance Tax: Teamworking Arrangements with the IHT Caseworker - Case Conferences

-A case conference should be viewed as an opportunity for the SAV valuer and the IHT caseholder to meet, assess all aspects of progress and decide on the most appropriate course of action.
+A case conference should be viewed as an opportunity for the SAV valuer and the IHT caseworker to meet, assess all aspects of progress and decide on the most appropriate course of action.

-A case conference should be regarded as mandatory if a case has not been settled within 12 months of referral to SAV.
+A case conference should always be considered if a case has not been settled within 12 months of referral to SAV.
 Case conferences can be arranged at any time and are encouraged in complex cases or where the tax consequences are unclear.

 Those attending should prepare well in advance so that informed views can be reached on:

-Where we have sufficient information on which to base an opinion of value, SAV will remain responsible for making the decision to issue a Notice of Determination (NOD) (s.221 IHTA - see Chapter 118 of this manual SVM118000).
-Before making that decision, the Appeals Team should be consulted; we should discuss our proposed course of action with the IHT caseworker at a case conference; and ensure that we know precisely the amount of tax at stake.
+Where we have sufficient information on which to base an opinion of value, SAV will remain responsible for making the decision to issue a Notice of Determination (NOD) (s.221 IHTA - also chapter at SVM118000).
+Before making that decision, the Litigation and Technical Advice Team should be consulted.
+We should discuss our proposed course of action with the IHT caseworker at a case conference and ensure that we know precisely the amount of tax at stake.
 The IHT caseworker may be asked to draft and issue the NOD but its terms and the timing of its issue must have been approved by SAV.